Machado joins Dodgers after deal with Orioles

 A nod to his past and his future.

-”I wanted to change it up,” said Machado, who singled in his first at-bat with his new team. ”New beginning, new journey, new team, so I wanted to go that route.
+”I wanted to change it up,” said Machado, who grounded a single into right field in his first at-bat with his new team. ”New beginning, new journey, new team, so I wanted to go that route.
 At the end of the day, I have to throw an athlete out there.
 Huge Kobe fan growing up.”

 Bryant won five NBA titles in 20 seasons with Los Angeles, while the Dodgers haven’t won the World Series since 1988.
 That elusive championship is clearly on the minds of everyone with Los Angeles after the deal for Machado.